grandseiken/factorio-ultracube/README.md

 The technology tree has been rebuilt from scratch.
 Some production chains share similarities with vanilla equivalents, but there's usually some kind of twist.
 Many traditional staples are totally gone.

 The aim is to have (roughly) comparable scope to the base game in terms of raw volume of content, but to frequently present new and interesting challenges.
-It currently features five levels of science and an assortment of devious puzzles, with more content on the way.

 However, it probably isn't for everyone.